Plantterror/PresentOpener/README.md

 # PresentOpener

 PresentOpener is a mod for Terraria using tModLoader.
-You can install it via the in game mod browser or from the .tmod file inside the repository.
+You can install it via the in game mod browser or from the .tmod file inside the releases page.

 ## What does it do?